hchesnutt/cdminer/README.md

 ```shell
 cdminer <path> <query> <param>
 ```
-### <path>
+### `<path>`
 Relative path to json file.

-### <query>
+### `<query>`
 Can be one of the following:
 #### locate
-Finds the list of companies by Location (state only).
+  - Finds the list of companies by state location.

-Example:
+`<param>` must be a state acronym and is case sensitive.
 ```shell
 $ cdminer ./data.json locate CA
 ```

 #### find_before
-Finds the list of companies before a specific year.
-This is an inclusive operation.
-Must be an integer.
+  - Finds the list of companies before a specific year.
+This is an inclusive operation. must be an integer.

-`<param>` options:
-Must be an integer.
+`<param>` must be an integer.

-Example:
 ```shell
 $ cdminer ./data.json find_before 1999
 ```

 #### find_after
-Finds the list of companies after a specific year.
+  - Finds the list of companies after a specific year.
 This is an inclusive operation.

-`<param>` options:
-Must be an integer.
+`<param>` must be an integer.

-Example:
 ```shell
 $ cdminer ./data.json find_after 2000
 ```

 #### find_companies_between_size
-Finds the list of companies based on the number of full time employees.
+  - Finds the list of companies based on the number of full time employees.
 Does not include companies with N/A or NA as value for full_time_employees.

-`<param>` options:
-Possible values ['1-10', '11-50', '51-200', '201-500', '501-1,000',
+`<param>` must be exact match, don't forget the commas!
+Possible values: `['1-10', '11-50', '51-200', '201-500', '501-1,000','1,001-5,000', '5,001-10,000', '10,001+']`
-'1,001-5,000', '5,001-10,000', '10,001+'].

-Example:
 ```shell
 $ cdminer ./data.json find_companies_between_size 1,001-5,000
 ```

 #### find_type
-Finds all companies by Company Category.
+  - Finds all companies by company category.

 `<param>` options:
+must be exact match.
 Possible values [’N/A’,
 'Aerospace and Defense',
 'Business & Legal Services',